Govt mandates companies to disclose investments in cryptocurrencies

 The report should also contain the details of the difference between the amount of valuation of related assets done at the time of one-time settlement and the valuation done while taking a loan from the banks or financial institutions, along with the reason thereof, he said.

 From next year, the audit report will have to disclose the information cited above if those were not revealed in notes to accounts.
 Also, it has to be disclosed whether dividend declared or paid was in compliance with Section 123 of the Companies Act.
-The section mandates companies to declare dividend only out of profit or money given by the governments in lieu of guarantees given by them.
+The section mandates companies to declare dividend only out of profit or given by the governments in lieu of guarantees given by them.

 Prateek Agarwal, partner at Nangia and Co, said some of these requirements had significant implications for smaller businesses in case the existing accounting software did not support them.
 “We expect that the Institute of Chartered Accountants of India (ICAI) will soon issue detailed guidance on these to consider the same in the audit reports,” he said.